Lifespan: Unknown to Unknown

 Father: Masaki Yoshiyori

 Siblings: Satomi Yoshiyasu, Tokishige, Satomi Tadashige, Satomi Yasutoshi, Yoshitatsu, Tadakatsu, sister (wife of Okudaira Tadamasa)

-Katakura Kagechika served as a bushō during the Sengoku period.
-He served as the lord of Kozakura Castle.
+Masaki Yoshitatsu served as a bushō during the late Sengoku period.
+He was a member of the Satomi clan of Awa Province.

 The Masaki were an illegitimate branch of the Miura clan.
 According to genealogical records, the family descended from the Sagami-Miura although there are assorted theories regarding their origins.
 During the Sengoku period, the family was active in the area around Edo Bay and the coastline of the Bōsō Peninsula, engaging in naval operations and commerce.
 The family served as senior retainers of the Awa-Satomi, a sengoku daimyō family based in the southern portion of Awa Province.
 The Masaki received a daughter from the Satomi, forging a blood relationship.
 Owing to the close connection between the Masaki and Satomi clans, the Masaki were similarly viewed as sengoku daimyō while in fact were sworn partners of the Satomi.